Using our Keyword and Combination Tables sections, you can view all essential indicators to determine which keywords you will use in your metadata.

 We also have a useful feature if you work on apps that are localized in several languages.
 Use the "auto-translate to English" button to display the meaning of the keywords, so you can perform your analysis without speaking the language!

-If you're using AppTweak in French, Japanese, Korean, Chinese (Simplified) the keywords will automatically translate into that language.
+If you're using AppTweak in French, Japanese, Korean, and Chinese (Simplified) the keywords will automatically translate into that language.